CamilaJaviera91/dag-first-approach/README.md

 - results/report.csv

-- Google Spreadsheet: Sales Report → ReportSheet
+- Google Spreadsheet: **Sales Report → ReportSheet**

 ---

 ## 📝 Notes

-- Make sure your PostgreSQL database is accessible, and your Google API credentials are set up correctly.
+- Ensure the database is accessible and credentials are valid

-- The Google Sheets API requires the appropriate permissions to modify the sheet, so ensure your service account has the necessary access.
+- The service account must have permission to edit the target Google Sheet

-- You can change the SQL query or sheet names as needed.
+- You can customize the SQL query, filenames, and sheet names

 ---